emmanuel-arize/arizeblog/Power-Query/_posts/2023-04-17-Data-Transformation.md

 ### Unpivot columns

-given a table like the one above, where the rows of the country and the date columns create a matrix of values, it's difficult to analyze the data in a scalable way.
+Given a table like the one above, where the rows of the country and the date columns create a matrix of values, it's difficult to analyze the data in a scalable way.
 In such cases we might want to unpivot or flatten the data, to put it in a matrix format where all similar values are in one column.
 To unpivot the table to have country, country code ,year and life Expectancy at birth as columns select the country and country code columns as below, then right click on the selected columns and select **Unpivot Other Columns**.

 <br>
 <img class="w3-card" src="{{'/assets/images/power_query/trans_8.jpg' |relative_url}}">
 <br>

-Instead of unpivoting using the approach described above, let use the m **Table.UnpivotOtherColumns** to write a code named **UnpivotOtherColumns** to unpivot other columns.
+Instead of unpivoting using the approach described above, let use the m Table.UnpivotOtherColumns to write a code named UnpivotOtherColumns to unpivot the other columns.
 <br>
 <img class="w3-card" src="{{'/assets/images/power_query/trans_8_1.jpg' |relative_url}}">
 <br>